anaconda/ae5-vscode/README.md

 ### Step 3.
 Obtain the VSCode binaries.

-There are two approaches to obtaining the binaries for VSCode, including the primary `code-server` binary as well as our recommended set of extensions.
+We have two approaches for obtaining the binaries for VSCode, including the primary `code-server` binary as well as our recommended set of extensions.